 Allium giganteum, also known as Giant Onion

-They look like they’re right out of a Dr. Zeus book — giant purple balls stuck like lollipops on long flexible stems.
+They look like they’ve jumped out of a Dr. Zeus book — giant purple balls stuck like lollipops on long flexible stems.
 Alliums can be a bit startling the first time you encounter them.
-But there’s so much to love about these drought tolerant plants, including long bloom period and high resistance to pests and diseases.
+But there’s so much to love about these drought tolerant plants, like long bloom period and resistance to most pests and diseases.
 And, their whimsical appeal is a sure-fire way to liven up your garden.

 Partly due to the fact that they seem to hover, alliums add a big dose of fun to almost any garden setting.
 Teeter-tottering over other flowers, their purple flower heads act as key accents throughout the perennial border.
 In formal gardens, they inject a note of humor, while in more informal settings they make a striking statement at the same time forming spontaneous color combinations with other plants in the garden.